Trees

 As part of Port Phillip’s implementation of the Greening Port Phillip Strategy, Council plants a large number of trees per year.

-Our tree planting program takes place between April to September each year.
+Our tree planting program takes place between April to October each year.
 This is because young trees are more likely to successfully become established during the cooler, wetter months.
 All trees planted during this period are placed on a monitoring schedule to ensure they receive the support they need to reach maturity.

-You may request planting at any time of the year, however, please be aware that these requests will only be attended to within planting season.
 When you request tree planting, we will assess the site you have indicated for suitability and place your request in our centralised list.
 As we approach planting season, we will order the trees and conduct planting as part of the programmed works.

 We proactively plant trees on nature strips, parks, reserves and other Council-owned land to:

-Increase canopy to achieve a greener, cooler and more liveable city
+- Increase canopy to achieve a greener, cooler and more liveable city

-Increase the number of trees within our streets
+- Increase the number of trees within our streets

-Preserve and enhance the local character of the distinct areas which make up our city
+- Preserve and enhance the local character of the distinct areas which make up our city

-Provide biological diversity
+- Provide biological diversity

 There is no perfect, one-size-fits-all urban tree.
 The urban environment is a varied collection of microclimates and soil conditions, both of which can vary dramatically within the space of a few metres.